smackers/democratizing-software-verification-workshop-2019/index.md

 ## Organization

-This workshop will be colocated with the [31st International Conference on Computer-Aided Verification (CAV)][CAV], and chaired by principle developers of [SMACK] and [SeaHorn]:
+This workshop will be held on July 14, 2019, and colocated with the [31st International Conference on Computer-Aided Verification (CAV)][CAV] at the New York University (NYU) School of Law.
+The workshop is chaired by principle developers of [SMACK] and [SeaHorn]:

 * Michael Emmi, SRI International
 * Arie Gurfinkel, University of Waterloo